JorikJooken/averageSubtreeOrderOfGraphs/README.md

 ```

 ### allDecreaseOrNot.cpp
 This program is a small helper program that reads triples of lines that represent a graph, the sum of the orders of the subtrees and the number of subtrees.
-The program will find the graph G with the least number of subtrees and will check for how many graphs the average subtree order is at most equal to the average subtree order of G.
+The program will find the graph $G$ with the least number of subtrees and will check for how many graphs the average subtree order is at most equal to the average subtree order of $G$.

 Invoking the command
 ```bash